duniter/duniter/readme.md

     Currency name: beta_brousouf
     Initkeys loaded.

-This will tell Nodecoin where to find the initial keys.
+This will tell uCoin where to find the initial keys.
 More keys can be given using the comma separator.

-Note: initial keys are a prerequisite for Monetary Contract: Nodecoin will only accept as first amendment the one that matches thoses keys.
+Note: initial keys are a prerequisite for Monetary Contract: uCoin will only accept as first amendment the one that matches thoses keys.

 ### PGP-signed HTTP requests